nico050703/structural-engineering-toolbox/README.md

-use trib calculator rev 1 for line load calculation and max shear and moment of a simply supported beam.
+use trib calculator final for line load, max shear, and max moment for simply supported beams that follow a 1.2 D + 1.6L load factoring beam calculator simple adds in deflection, material and section properties
-Trib calculator rev 2 adds a deflection checker, but it cannot be used in that version